yongyi-wu/nlp-group/README.md

 ## Fine-Grained Emotions

 So far, `GoEmotions` is the largest manually anotated dataset for fine-grained emotion classification.
-We successfully reproduced the full results of finetuning the baseline model `Cased BERT-Base` on multilable classification tasks (Section 5), each of which is based on GoEmotions taxonomy, sentiment-grouped data or Ekman's taxonomy.
+We successfully reproduced the results of finetuning the baseline model `Cased BERT-Base` on multilable classification tasks (Section 5), each of which is based on GoEmotions taxonomy, sentiment-grouped data or Ekman's taxonomy.

-Moreover, `GoEmotions` generalizes well to other domains, as demonstrated by 3* representative transfer learning tasks (Section 6).
-Within the margin of error, results on `ISEAR`, `EmoInt` and `Emotion-Stimulus` datasets have been reproduced as well.
+Moreover, the dataset shows great generalizability to other domains, as illustrated in 9 transfer learning tasks (Section 6 and Appendix H).
+Within the margin of error, results on `DailyDialog`, `Emotion-Stimulus`, `Affective Text`, `CrowdFlower`, `ElectoralTweets`, `ISEAR`, `TEC`, `EmoInt` and `SSEC` have been reproduced.

 The summary statistics for reproduced experiments are available at `goemotions/results` as individual json files.

-> *: The author conducted nine transfer learning tasks in total (Appendix H), but no code has been provided.
-We made significant efforts on converting data format and adjusting classification code.
-On the other hand, as noted by author, the chosen datasets in Section 6 already represent some degree of domain diversity.

 ### Usage